 Luckily for all you #brokecollegestudents, ink pens can be easily filled without costing you a pretty penny.
 Beyond that, they’ll make writing in class easy times ten.
 “I highly recommend using a pilot pen to those incoming freshmen who think they are going to be able to just type all of their notes.
 A lot of professors don’t allow computers in their class,” UK senior Andy Kerr said.

-When in doubt, always go with a pencil.
+When in doubt, always go with a classic wooden pencil.
 You’ll definitely need one for standardized testing and multiple-choice tests.
 “I always have to use pencil.
 I don’t know if it’s because of how I was raised, but I just cannot get into using pens,” said UK senior Eric Johnson.
 “I make mistakes all the time and am constantly having to erase.”
 Don’t we all?

 Some people prefer to use mechanical pencils over regular pencils, because you don’t have to deal with tiresome burden of sharpening them.
 Let’s face it, most college classrooms don’t have pencil sharpeners anymore.
 UK sophomore Alex Graves said, “Mechanical pencils are my go to writing tool.
 They are really like my spirit animal.”
 This can’t be refuted, since it seems like a piece of cake to simply refill the pencils with lead.
 No need to cry over the lead breaking on a regular pencil any longer.
 These will certainly come in handy the next time you forget to charge your laptop.